 There are a couple of things that need to fall into place for an electric skateboard to be fast.
 Let’s go over each of them individually.

-- Rider weight – important factor that plays a huge role in achieving high speeds is the rider weight.
+- Rider weight – an important factor that plays a huge role in achieving high speeds is the rider weight.
 Unfortunately the more a rider weighs, the slower the board is going to be.
 Higher weight load is more of a burden on the motors and that’s why top speed will be limited should you push the boards max weight capacity to its limits.

 - Motor power – obviously, the more powerful the motors are, the faster the board is going to be.
 In fact, to touch on my previous point, if you do weigh more, look for boards with more powerful motors, the ones with over 1000W of power.
 More powerful motors can offset the weight problem so you can cruise along fast even if you’re a bit bulkier like me at my 225 lbs.